Who are the VRHS band boosters?

 Please feel free to contact your band director during school hours either on their school phone or through their email.
 Please do not attempt to engage the band directors during football games or competitions as there is too much going on for the band directors to give you the attention you need.

 What does it cost for my student to participate in band?

-Please look under the fee tab under the booster tab on the website for specific information regarding fees for your student (wind players, percussion, colorguard).
+Please look under the Parent Information tab and click on Band Fee Info on the website for specific information regarding fees for your student (wind players, percussion, colorguard).
 The fees are similar for each group.